Ahmadchrf/iata-data-pipeline/README.md

 - Partition the Parquet data by the Country field and store it in S3 ;
 - The original CSV file should be archived under a different prefix within the same S3 bucket ;
 - The final Parquet data must be queryable through Athena ;
-- The entire solution should be deployable using an IaC (here CloudFormation).
+- The entire solution should be deployable using an IaC (here CloudFormation as demanded).

 The overall logic and architecture decided for this case will be as follows :